also available »

 View a non-YouTube version of this video

 Just as ecosystems depend on the input of energy, human societies are also dependent on energy for infrastructure, transportation, food, and most other types of human activities.
 However, there are limits to how much energy is available to a given society.
 Even renewable forms of energy are dependent on geographic location and technological accessibility.
 Nonrenewable energy supplies are finite and create impacts from their extraction, transportation, and consumption.
 Energy pricing, energy equity, and energy security are all factors that dictate how readily energy is available to different parts of society.
 Some societies have an abundance of energy while others struggle to have their basic needs met.
 By learning about these concepts students can begin to see how humans are dependent on using energy but are also constrained by the practicalities of energy use.

 Helping students understand these ideas

 This illustrates the extraordinary challenges we face in moving beyond fossil energy.
 Transitioning away from fossil fuels brings about a new set of questions such as energy storage, battery technology, and an energy supply that is knit together from numerous intermittent sources rather than a few, steady-state power plants.

 Today's students are likely to be enthusiastic about renewable energy, which is a great way to get them engaged.
-But it's important that they learn about the challenges and realities of overhauling the energy system.
+But they must learn about the challenges and realities of overhauling the energy system.
 For example, consider the vast installations of renewable energy it will take to replace the 79% of the energy supply that comes from fossil fuels, and the logistics of where to locate wind turbines, solar farms, or other new energy infrastructure.
 Numbers are important.
 A quantitative treatment of these subjects makes it clear that we have a long way to go in securing a dependable, safe, and clean energy supply.

 Bringing these ideas into your classroom